sentiampc/sentialabs.github.io/_drafts/2016-09-23-Serverless-Screenshot-Service.md

 Defining functions
 ==================
-In the `handler.js` file, you can define your functions, in our case, it will hold three: `take_screenshot`, `list_screenshots` and `create_thumbnails`.
-You can use the `handler` definition in `serverless.yml` to optionally use different files if you need to.
+In the `handler.js` file, you should define your functions.
+In our case, it will hold three functions: `take_screenshot`, `list_screenshots` and `create_thumbnails`.
+You can use the `handler` definition in in the `functions` section of `serverless.yml` to optionally use different files if you want to separate them.
 The functions will always receive three variables: `event`, `context` and `cb`.
-The `event` will contain the event which triggered the Lambda (in our case, either an api gateway call, or the S3 bucket event).
-The `context` variable will contain the Lambda context you can use to figure out how much memory you have and such.
-The `cb` is a callback function you can use to signal for errors or success.
+The `event` will contain the event which triggered the Lambda (in our case, either an ApiGateway call, or the S3 bucket event).
+The `context` variable will contain the Lambda context you can use to figure out how much memory you have, the platform, etc. The `cb` (callback) you can use to signal for errors or success.

 Event variables
 ---------------
 Depending from which service you receive an event, you will receive different events.
-In the case of our Api Gateway events, we get a lot of stuff, headers, query parameters, stage variables, etc.
+In the case of our Api Gateway events, we get a lot of stuff, headers, query parameters, stage variables, etc. In our case, we're only using `event.query` and `event.stageVariables`, but there is also `event.headers`, `event.body`, etc. The mapping to the event is defined by Serverless, and the default mapping (and fields) can be seen in the [repository](https://github.com/serverless/serverless/blob/master/lib/plugins/aws/deploy/compile/events/apiGateway/lib/methods.js#L98).

 Extra binaries
 --------------
-In this project, we will need some extra binaries (phantomjs), which will perform the actual taking of the screenshot.
-We also use ImageMagick, but that is provided by AWS by default, so we don't package that seperately.
+For this project, we will need some extra binaries ([PhantomJS](http://phantomjs.org/) in particular), which take the screenshots.
+We also use [ImageMagick](http://www.imagemagick.org/script/index.php), but that is provided by AWS by default in the Lambda image, so we don't package that separately.
 Serverless will package any extra files in the project directory automatically.
 So adding extra binaries is as simple as just creating a directory, and adding the files.

-If you need (compiled) binaries, you can use the Amazon Lambda AMI, and compile your binaries: http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html The [project repository](https://github.com/svdgraaf/serverless-screenshot) already contains the binaries you can use.
+If you need (compiled) binaries, you can use the Amazon Lambda AMI, and compile [your own binaries](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).
+The [project repository](https://github.com/svdgraaf/serverless-screenshot) already contains the binaries you can use.
+You can also use this [docker container](https://hub.docker.com/r/lambci/lambda/) to compile binaries in.

 Deploying
 =========
-Now that we have everything in place, we can deploy the application, it's wise to use different deploy environment, so let's start with a `dev` environment: `sls deploy -s dev`.
+Now that we have everything in place, we can deploy the application.
+It's a good idea to use different deploy environments, so let's start with a `dev` environment: `sls deploy -s dev`.
 This will zip everything together (including the binaries), create a deployment bucket, upload the zipfile, and update the cloudformation template with all the resources that we need.

 ```python
 sls deploy -s dev --verbose
 ```

-(the `--verbose` will show you all the CloudFormation output, very nice!).
+(the `--verbose` will show you all the CloudFormation output during deployment, very nice!).

 After the deployment is done, you will see the end results: